pablitoarias/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-21-1.png)

-There is less activity on the early hours on the weekends ~ 5 to 8am, most likely because people sleepin and there less activity on the weekdays starting around 10am, most likely because that is when people arrive to work or classes and spend less time walking
+There is less activity on the early hours on the weekends ~ 5 to 8am, most likely because people sleeping and there less activity on the weekdays starting around 10am, most likely because that is when people arrive to work or classes and spend less time walking